 When referring to radio resources (i.e. physical channels) provided by the network to the mobile station, the term "assignment" refers to granting of resources on a semi-static basis, whereas "allocation" refers to the dynamically changing permission to use those resources that have been "assigned" to it and are shared with other users.
+An exception applies when granting resources using Fixed Uplink Allocation where only the term “allocation” is used.
+In this case, resources are assigned and allocated by the same message.

 Multislot Capability: the capability of the mobile station to support Multislot Configurations.